DFrolova/MULAN/README.md

 ```

 ## Pre-trained models
-The pre-trained model weights for MULAN-small are released in [Zenodo](TODO).
+The pre-trained model weights for MULAN-small are released in [DFrolova/MULAN-small](https://huggingface.co/DFrolova/MULAN-small).
 Medium-sized MULAN models will be added within several months.